goldshore/goldshore/README.md

 | Preview     | `preview/*` branches | `preview.goldshore.org`<br>`preview.gearswipe.com`<br>`preview.armsway.com`<br>`preview.banproof.com`                                                         | `https://goldshore-org-preview.pages.dev` |
 | Development | `dev/*` branches     | `dev.goldshore.org`<br>`dev.gearswipe.com`<br>`dev.armsway.com`<br>`dev.banproof.com`                                                                           | `https://goldshore-org-dev.pages.dev`     |

 Use the "Deploy to Cloudflare" workflow to publish updates on demand by selecting the desired environment.
 API hostnames such as `api.goldshore.org` stay mapped to their dedicated services and are intentionally excluded from the router worker routes, so only the explicitly listed marketing hosts are proxied through the worker.
+Cloudflare processes Worker routes by priority before declaration order, so preview and dev entries are assigned a lower priority value than the production hosts.
+Keep any environment-specific entries grouped at the top—and avoid wildcard patterns—so non-site subdomains keep resolving to their own infrastructure.

 ## Environment configuration